 What is pangrattato?

-Pangrattato in English translates as ‘grated bread’ and is the word used for breadcrumbs.
-Here breadcrumbs are simply fried until crispy with chilli flakes and garlic for a huge amounts of flavour and a crunchy element to this tuna pasta.
+Pangrattato in English translates as 'grated bread' and is the word used for breadcrumbs.
+Here breadcrumbs are simply fried until crispy with chilli flakes and garlic for a huge amounts of flavour and a crunchy element to this pasta dish.

 This recipe is full of healthy ingredients like tuna (which has plenty of omega-3 fatty acids and protein), parsley and lemon.
 Thanks to the dressing of olive oil, lemon juice and pasta water rather than a creamy or tomato sauce this pasta is definitely on the healthier side!